iocafe/eosal/extensions/persistent/readme.txt

 The "persistent" directory contains persistent storage interface header osal_persistent.h, which declares how the persistent storage access functions look like.
 The actual implementations are in subdirectories for different platforms, boards and setups.

-The subdirectories named after platform, like "arduino", "linux" or "windows" contain either the persistent storage implementations for the platform or include C code from "shared" directory, when a generic implementation can be used.
-The "metal" subdirectory is used typically with micro-controller without any operating system.

 Warning: Do not use micro-controller flash to save any data which changes during normal run time operation, it will eventually burn out the flash (death of the micro controller).